shapediver/AppBuilderSdk/README.md

 So far we have implemented two [page templates](src/pages/templates/).
 The template to be used can be configured using a property of the theme.

   * `appshell` (default):
-    * This template is based on the [AppShell](https://mantine.dev/core/app-shell/) component of Mantine.
+    * This template is based on the [AppShell](https://mantine.dev/core/app-shell/) component of Mantine (the components library used by this codebase, read more about it below).
-    * This template allows customization using the theme.
+    * The `appshell` template allows customization using the theme.
     * Review the template code [here](src/pages/templates/AppBuilderAppShellTemplatePage.tsx).

   * `grid`: